 TaxAct may not have as many features as its competitors, but it gets the job done at an affordable price.
-TurboTax and H&R Block are two of the most established tax planning services, but their prices range on the higher end.
+TurboTax and H&R Block are two of the most well-established tax filing services, but their prices range on the higher end.
 For those higher prices, they both offer some useful features that TaxAct doesn’t.

 TurboTax has similar basic features, like easy import and refund explanations.
-But TurboTax has more of an interview approach of filing – for the most part, it asks simple questions and you answer them.
+But TurboTax has a more user-friendly and interactive interview approach to filing.
+For the most part, it asks simple questions and you answer them.
 With your answers, it does most of the calculations and filling out for you.

 Bottom Line: Should You Use TaxAct?

 TaxAct is an affordable tax planning service that gets the job done.
 It offers a variety of filing options, fit for users of different tax needs.
 Whether you’re self-employed or an investor, TaxAct can help you navigate through tax season.
 You get the guidance you need, along with unlimited phone support.